UWC Procedures

 5. Formal Sexual Misconduct Proceedings that are not Subject to Federal Regulations

-Some types of sexual misconduct meet the definition of Title IX sexual misconduct, but federal Title IX regulations do not govern any resulting formal complaint because of the location of the alleged behavior or the status of one of the parties.[15]
-Other types of sexual misconduct are not covered by federal regulations because they do not meet the definition of Title IX sexual misconduct.[16]
+Some types of sexual misconduct meet the definition of Title IX sexual misconduct, but federal Title IX regulations (2020 Final Rule) do not govern any resulting formal complaint because of the location of the alleged behavior or the status of one of the parties.
+Other types of sexual misconduct are not covered by federal regulations because they do not meet the definition of Title IX sexual misconduct.
 This section describes the procedures used for formal complaints of sexual misconduct when the alleged conduct would violate Yale policies but is not subject to federal regulations.

 5.1 Conditions for bringing a formal complaint of sexual misconduct under Section 5